If you are interested in registering a company in China, Hawksford can help. Request a quote now to take the next step towards your dream business.

-China is made up of many different regions and cities, now grouped into 4 mega-clusters (Chengdu-Chongqing in the West, Shanghai-Jiangsu-Zhejiang in the East, Beijing-Tianjin-Hebei in the North and the Greater Bay Area in the South).
+China is made up of many different regions and cities, now grouped into top 4 mega-clusters:

 With different buying habits, China’s market environment is detached from many other economies in the world, making it difficult to take the first steps.
 It is estimated that 37% of products that pass for the US market fail in the China market.

 Amazon recently announced its closure in China.
 After a 10-year struggle for a foothold in the market, the US e-tailer decided it was better to keep it simple and leverage its gains on exchanging shares with local giant Kaola (Netease Group).

 Amazon’s share of the market was reportedly less than 1%, versus its local competitor, Alibaba which holds 60% market share in the 2018 fiscal year.

 Alibaba was able to fend off the e-commerce giant, because of its commitment to data-driven innovation and personalised customer experience, fuelled by its ambition to create and showcase a brand new marketplace.
 It has built the world’s fastest cloud-based streaming processing platform that can process 10 million orders per minute.